Gerry McGovern: Early career

 MG F sports car and the Land Rover Freelander (the best selling compact SUV in Europe for 7 years), and led the team that created the third generation Range Rover.
 In 1999 Ford Motor Company hired McGovern to head up and rejuvenate Lincoln-Mercury design.

 He set up a new design studio in California and became only the second design professional to be appointed to the Lincoln Mercury Board.
 Among his hires was Marek Reichman, who went on to become Aston Martin Design Director.

 Recent career

 Returning to the UK in 2003 as Creative Director of Lugeii, Ford’s design and creativity centre, Ingeni in Soho, London, McGovern rejoined Land Rover as Director, Advanced Design in April 2004.
-Explaining why, McGovern said "Land Rover fascinates me more than any other car maker because it has its roots in pure design as opposed to styling."

-Ford’s Group VP Design, J Mays, noted that "Gerry is uniquely suited to this role.
+Explaining why, McGovern said, "Land Rover fascinates me more than any other car maker because it has its roots in pure design as opposed to styling."
+Ford's Group VP Design, J Mays, noted that "Gerry is uniquely suited to this role.
 He's already shown the world that he fully understands Land Rover's DNA."

 He joined the Executive Committee of Land Rover in June 2008, later joining the Executive Committee of Jaguar Land Rover when the two companies merged in 2013.

 McGovern was appointed Officer of the Order of the British Empire (OBE) in the 2020 New Year Honours for services to automotive design.

+As part of Jaguar’s repositioning strategy, Gerry McGovern led a major brand redesign.
+However, the new design language received mixed reviews, and Jaguar's sales in Europe saw a significant decline during the same period.